Updated on June 9, 2025

 Related article: 10 Best Vegan Thai Dishes

-The Ingredients that Make the Healthiest Thai Food
+The Ingredients That Make the Healthiest Thai Food

 Thai cuisine is famed for its spiciness, and anyone who loves spicy food can actually reap the benefits of the chilies as they are also good sources of vitamins.
 But what really sets Thai food apart are the unique herbs and plant-based ingredients commonly used in their dishes.
+Some of the herbs Thai chefs swear by include basil, coriander, and kaffir leaves.
+These herbs pack a lot of punch, add an aromatic quality, and provide natural sources of fiber, minerals, and antioxidants.

-Lemongrass, for instance, is a great source of iron and potassium.
+Lemongrass is a great source of iron and potassium.
 Ginger, on the other hand, is an immune-boosting root crop with antioxidant properties that helps reduce inflammation and can be useful in treating an upset stomach.
 Galangal or Thai ginger is a common ingredient in Chinese herbal medicine that’s known for healing qualities, including helping with digestion.

 In addition, limes and other citrus fruits common in Thai foods are rich sources of vitamins and minerals, boosting the immune system and providing a good balance of nutrients.
 This also contributes to the sour, acidic flavor profile that can be found in Thai soups and salads.